Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we identified and characterized a novel failure mode unique to Test-Time Scaling (TTS) methods in LLMs, revealing a critical lack of robustness in their \textit{indirect} reliance on candidate diversity.
+\looseness-1In this paper, we identified and characterized a novel failure mode unique to Test-Time Scaling (TTS) methods in LLMs, revealing a critical lack of robustness in their \textit{indirect} reliance on candidate diversity.
 We introduced \textsc{RefDiv}, a reference-guided diversity stress test protocol that induces mode collapse in the candidate response distribution, thereby undermining the robustness benefits typically afforded by TTS.
-Our extensive experiments demonstrated that \textsc{RefDiv} is effective across multiple TTS strategies, open-source and closed-source models, as well as guardrail/safety defenses, highlighting the \textit{pervasiveness} and \textit{transferability} of this diversity-specific issue in TTS.
+Our extensive experiments demonstrated that \textsc{RefDiv} is effective across multiple TTS strategies, open-source and closed-source models, as well as safety defenses, highlighting the \textit{pervasiveness} and \textit{transferability} of this diversity-specific issue in TTS.
 These findings underscore the need for future research on diversity-aware TTS systems that maintain the benefits of TTS while mitigating the risk of critical failure due to an overt reliance on candidate diversity.
-By exposing this previously overlooked failure mode, our work provides a foundation for developing more robust TTS-based LLM frameworks.